Search

 Directed graph in GNN

 In an undirected graph, edges do not have a direction, simply indicating a connection between two vertices.
-E.g. in Facebook, if you accept a friend request, then you can see their posts, and they can see back yours.
+E.g. on Facebook, if you accept a friend request, then you can see their posts, and they can see back yours.
 The relationship is mutual here.

 Undirected graph in GNN